yu-lab-vt/ITEC/README.md

    When downloading MATLAB, please include at least the following toolboxes: `Image Processing Toolbox`,`Statistics and Machine Learning Toolbox`,`Parallel Computing Toolbox`.
 Or you may install those applications afterwards.

-   A download tutorial for MATLAB can be found in [MATLAB_Installation.md](documents/MATLAB_Installation.md).
+   A download tutorial for MATLAB can be found in [MATLAB Installation.md](documents/MATLAB-Installation.md).

 3. Data Preparation

    ITEC supports input in TIFF format, with each frame stored as an independent TIFF file.
-The channels of each frame should be in XYZ order.

 ### Start ITEC Program